Dorito Taco Salad with Creamy Taco Dressing

 - With all salad ingredients tossed together in one large bowl, with or without the salad dressing mixed in.
 (To avoid soggy chips, be sure to wait until you are ready to eat to toss the ingredients together.)

 - With all the salad ingredients, optional ingredients, and dressings, in their own separate bowls, for each person to assemble their own salad.
 (This is typically how Jessica serves her taco salad.)

-- With all the salad ingredients layered, as shown in my photos, with crushed Doritos and optional ingredients and dressings served on the side.
+- With all the salad ingredients layered in a large bowl, as shown in my photos, with optional toppings and dressings served on the side.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 1019Total Fat: 64gSaturated Fat: 28gTrans Fat: 2gUnsaturated Fat: 28gCholesterol: 230mgSodium: 1220mgCarbohydrates: 42gFiber: 15gSugar: 10gProtein: 71g